M

 Power

-A reliable generator is available to keep your devices charged.
+A generator is available to charge your devices.

 Unique route